kubevirt/kubevirt.github.io/_posts/2021-04-30-intel-vgpu-kubevirt.md

 ## Introduction

-Starting with 5th generation Intel Core processors that have Intel Graphics Processors it is possible to share the graphics processor between multiple virtual machines.
+Starting with 5th generation Intel Core processors that have embedded Intel graphics processing units it is possible to share the graphics processor between multiple virtual machines.
 In Linux, this sharing of a GPU is typically enabled through the use of mediated GPU devices, also known as vGPUs.
 Kubevirt has supported the use of GPUs including GPU passthrough and vGPU since v0.22.0 back in 2019.
 This support was centered around one specific vendor, and only worked with expensive enterprise class cards and required additional licensing.
 Starting with [Kubevirt 0.40](https://github.com/kubevirt/kubevirt/releases/tag/v0.40.0) support for detecting and allocating the Intel based vGPUs has been added to Kubevirt and, support for the virtualization of Intel GPUs is available in the Linux Kernel since 4.19.

 The total number of vGPUs you can create is dependent on your specific hardware as well as support for changing the Graphics aperture size and shared graphics memory within your BIOS.
 For more details on this see [Create vGPU \(KVMGT only\)](https://github.com/intel/gvt-linux/wiki/GVTg_Setup_Guide#53-create-vgpu-kvmgt-only) in the Intel GVTg wiki.
 Minimally configured devices can typically make at least two vGPU devices.